 ENTRY DROP-OFF INSTRUCTIONS:

-Quilts must reach the Quilt Show Coordinator, Louise Mudd, by September 10, 2019 unless it is noted on the Entry form that the quilt will be delivered to the Davis Conference Center on the afternoon of September 16, 2019, between 3:00 and 5:00 pm.
-We will also identify local quilt shops that will be accepting quilts for the quilt show in the July and August Beelines.
+Quilts must reach the Quilt Show Coordinator, Sharon Wright, between August 19 and September 4.
+2021.
+We will identify local quilt shops that will be accepting quilts for the quilt show in the July and August Beelines.
 If you need additional help, contact your UQG Area Representative.
 Contact information is in the Beeline and online at utahquiltguild.org.
 Your Area Representative may be able to help deliver your entry.
 Please make arrangements ahead of the deadline with her.
-You may also mail your quilt to : Louise Mudd, Quilt Fest Quilt Show, 1102 E 2550 N, Layton, UT 84040
+You may also mail your quilt to: Sharon Wright, Quilt Fest Quilt Show, 970 S. Settlement Rd., Woodland Hills, Utah, 84653

-ENTRY PICK-UP: The quilt show will end at 2:00 pm on Saturday, September 21, 2019.
+ENTRY PICK-UP: The quilt show will end at 2:00 pm on Saturday, September 18, 2021.
 You may pick up your quilt after approximately 3:30 pm at the lobby door to the Stratus Room.
-To prove ownership, you must have a copy of your entry form.
+To prove ownership, please have identification or a copy of your entry form.

 Checklist for Entering a Quilt in the Quilt Show